arl/ztreader/README.md

 # *zt*: the transparent `io.Reader` for compressed data

-Package *zt* provides types and functions that allow to transparently handle an incoming stream of bytes, whether it's compressed – by decompressing it on the fly – or uncompressed, in which case the bytes are simply forwarded as-is.
+Package *zt* provides a type implementing the `io.ReadCloser` interface, that allows to transparently handle an incoming stream of bytes, whether it's compressed – by decompressing it on the fly – or uncompressed, in which case the bytes are simply forwarded as-is.

-One example of use is for CLI programs that wants to support reading compressed data from standard input.
-By using *zt* your program can transparently read compressed and uncompressed data.

-Currently supported compression algorithms are:
+Supported compression algorithms are:
   - [Zstandard](https://github.com/facebook/zstd)
   - [Gzip](https://www.gzip.org/)
   - [Bzip2](https://en.wikipedia.org/wiki/Bzip2)
   - [zlib](https://www.zlib.net/)

+One example of use is for CLI programs that transparently support reading from standard input data, whether it's compressed or not, and without requiring the user to specify the compression algorithm.

-Example program: a transparent decompressor.
+#### Example, a transparent decompressor.

 ```go
 package main